Honorius Augustodunensis

 Honorius Augustodunensis (c.
 1080 – c.
-1140), commonly known as Honorius of Autun, was a very popular 12th-century Christian theologian who wrote prolifically on many subjects.
-He wrote in a non-scholastic manner, with a lively style, and his works were approachable for the lay community in general.
-He was, therefore, something of a popularizer of clerical learning.
+1140), commonly known as Honorius of Autun, was a 12th-century Christian theologian.

 Life

-Very little is known of his life.
-He says that he is Honorius Augustodunensis ecclesiae presbyter et scholasticus, but nothing else is known.
+Augustodunensis said that he is Honorius Augustodunensis ecclesiae presbyter et scholasticus.
 "Augustodunensis" was taken to mean Autun (Augustodunum), but that identification is now generally rejected.
-However, there is no solid reasoning for any other identification (such as Augst/Augustodunensem praesulem near Basle, Augsburg/Augusta Vindelicorum in Swabia, or Augustinensis, from St Augustine's Abbey at Canterbury), so his by-name has stuck.
+There is no solid reasoning for any other identification (such as Augst/Augustodunensem praesulem near Basle, Augsburg/Augusta Vindelicorum in Swabia, or Augustinensis, from St Augustine's Abbey at Canterbury), so his by-name has stuck.
 It is certain that he was a monk and that he traveled to England and was a student of Anselm's for some time.
-Toward the end of his life, he was in the Scots Monastery, Regensburg, Bavaria, probably living as a recluse.
+Toward the end of his life, he was in the Scots Monastery, Regensburg, Bavaria.